[Stakeholder] EU Social Forum explores how to protect workers' rights in the age of AI

 "Europe, together with partners, should lead the way on a new global framework for AI.
 Our number one priority is to ensure AI develops in a human-centric, transparent and responsible way.
 Our AI Act is already a blueprint for the whole world," Ursula von der Leyen, President of the European Commission said.

 In 2021, the European Commission proposed the AI Act, the world's first AI regulatory framework.
-By June 2023, the European Parliament adopted its position on the AIAct and called for safe, transparent, traceable, non-discriminatory, and environmentally friendly AI systems.
+By June 2023, the European Parliament adopted its position on the AI Act and called for safe, transparent, traceable, non-discriminatory, and environmentally friendly AI systems.

 Join the European Employment and Social Rights Forum 2023